 The OverviewRenaissance man.
 Leonardo DaVinci was the embodiment of this term.
 From the world's best known painting the Mona Lisa, to inventions like the helicopter, Leonardo was a man beyond the times in which he lived.
 As such, I was instantly drawn to DaVinci HD the second I stumbled across it in iTunes.
 So does the app live up to the standards of the Virtruvian Man, or will it succumb to the black plague?
 Read on to find out.

 The FeaturesAccording to the developer, DaVinci HD takes you through a virtual tour of his life work in 11 amazing categories.
 It is a compilation of paintings, sketches, studies, and sculptures from the greatest man that ever existed.
 All of the pictures are presented in HD and they cover a good selection of his art work and drawings, while providing details about the specific work.
 The application also incorporates relaxing music that can be played in the background to add ambiance to your exploration of this offering.
 In addition, DaVinci HD gives you the ability to save the pictures into several different places or email them if you’d like.
 A Wikipedia link is provided for a more detailed exploration of the work that you’d like to learn more about.

+The VerdictAll in all, I typically find it hard to knock a $.99 cent application too badly.
+However, I am still somewhat dumbfounded by the number of five star ratings in iTunes.
+I just don’t see what those people are seeing.
+Even so, with some thoughtful additions the developer could turn this application into a winner, and I encourage them to keep moving forward.
+There is a lot to work with.
+What is provided is done in a good layout and does offer you a glimpse of the man, if only in the briefest of ways.
 In the end, perhaps DaVinci is simply too large of a historical figure to adequately present in an application of this nature?
 As one of the iTunes reviewers correctly pointed out, if you wanted to learn about DaVinci why not just go to Wikipedia to begin with?
 Most of the stuff in the application can be found there for free.
 Add in the omission of any biography, a huge portion of his works, and the almost comical selection of music - and it's hard to recommend this application.
 If you have seen little of his work, DaVinci HD is a start.
 However, if you are a more experienced art connoisseur, this app will leave you sorely disappointed.